Web Accessibility in WordPress Website Development

 Conclusion

-Remember, that there is no such thing as a 100% accessible website.
+Remember that there is no such thing as a 100% accessible website.
 As websites are regularly updated and maintained by multiple people, and the nature of disabilities is different, the goal is to make the website accessible to the majority of users.

 So, instead of trying to achieve perfection, break tasks into manageable steps and communicate with your team and client about the necessary actions for developing inclusive WordPress sites.
+Start with the six most common failures from the WebAIM report.
+Build your heading structure properly.
+Check your contrast ratios.
+Label your form fields.
+Those steps alone put a site ahead of nearly 95% of the web.